algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0xb3
 - Pops: _None_
 - Pushes: _None_
-- Execute the current inner transaction.
+- execute the current inner transaction.
 Fail if 16 inner transactions have already been executed, or if the transaction itself fails.
 - LogicSigVersion >= 5
 - Mode: Application

+`itxn_submit` resets the current transaction so that it can not be resubmitted.
+A new `itxn_begin` is required to prepare another inner transaction.

 ## itxn f